sergio-nunez-meneses/test-php-api/README.md

 define('PDO_OPTIONS', []);
 ```

-Finally, having already created an [Okta account](https://developer.okta.com/signup/), create the file ```okta.php``` and fill it with your personal account information:
+Finally, having already created an [Okta account](https://developer.okta.com/signup/), create the file ```okta.php``` in the same folder and fill it with your personal account information:
 ```php
 <?php
 define('OKTAAUDIENCE', '');